RobG66/Changeresolution/README.md

 - `-p <program path>`: (Optional) Specifies the path to the program to launch or wait for.
 - `-w`: (Optional) Indicates that the program should wait for the specified program to start.
 This cannot be used without specifying a program path with `-p`.

-### Example for RetroArch
+### Example

-To change the resolution to **1920x1080** and wait for RetroArch to start, use the following command:
+To change the resolution to **1920x1080** and wait for a program to start, use the following command:

-ChangeResolution.exe -x 1920 -y 1080 -p "C:\Path\To\RetroArch.exe" -w
+ChangeResolution.exe -x 1920 -y 1080 -p "C:\Path\To\program.exe" -w

-If you want to change the resolution and immediately launch RetroArch, you can use:
+If you want to change the resolution and immediately launch the program, you can use:

-ChangeResolution.exe -x 1920 -y 1080 -p "C:\Path\To\RetroArch.exe"
+ChangeResolution.exe -x 1920 -y 1080 -p "C:\Path\To\program.exe"